 Yes, indeed.
 Indeed.
-Well, we'll be talking about that.
+Well, we talked about that.
 So let's start up here.
 So let's start up here.
-Okay, so this.
-So this is Travis Travis, the travelling doll who my daughter named him.

-So Travis comes all over the world with me and teachers all over the place.
-Okay, so what are we going to do now is we're going to talk a little bit about burping.
+Okay, so this is Travis.
+Travis, the travelling doll who my daughter named him.
+So Travis comes all over the world with me and teaches all over the place.
+Okay, so what are we going to do now is, we're going to talk a little bit about burping.
 Now, this is stuff that you can give to your parents straight away.
 And it really, really helps.
-Okay, so the idea is that the idea of how we would normally burp a baby is like this, we'd sit them on our lap, have them right up over like this, and we sit and cat on it.
-The problem is that a two in the morning, this becomes this.
-So we want to take the petting away.
-Also, if you sit and pass on them, what ends up happening is you break down those bubbles, to be able to burp a bubble out, we want to have a big air bubble.
+Okay, so the idea of how we would normally burp a baby is like this, we'd sit them on our lap, have them right up over like this, and we sit and pat on it.
+The problem is that at two in the morning, this becomes this.
+So we want to take the patting away.
+Also, if you sit and pat on them, what ends up happening is you break down those bubbles, to be able to burp a bubble out, we want to have a big air bubble.
 So you don't want to fracture those bubbles.
 Because if you do, they'll go down.
-And then we're going to have three hours of trying to push in here to be able to get everything out.
-So we don't want this also, these a lot of the time, our reflex the baby's reflexes and colic babies go into this pista tonic position and they like to go into this extension, that's going to cause inflammation at the back.
+And then we're going to have three hours of trying to push in heave to be able to get everything out.
+So we don't want this, also, these a lot of the time, our refluxy babies, refluxy and colic babies go into this pistatonic position and they like to go into this extension, that's going to cause inflammation at the back.
 So if you want to keep your baby asleep, that's not what you need to do.
-So we've surfaced, that's not what we're going to do.
-So what we're going to do is get them into this this little grip with this thumb on the side and our two fingers over there.
-I've got baby right up against me here, my hand here my hand here and I'm going to get them as straight as I can.
+So that's not what we're going to do.
+So what we're going to do is get them into this little grip with this thumb on the side and our two fingers over there.
+I've got baby right up against me here, my hand here, my hand here and I'm going to get them as straight as I can.
 Because what we're trying to do is I want to get a straight pipe between the stomach and the air because burping is passive.
-So if I can get the high pressure in the stomach to connect the low pressure outside, the burpple pop up and that's what I'm after.
-So it's much more about this position then this is even quite forceful.
-They were poor little Travis.
+So if I can get the high pressure in the stomach to connect the low pressure outside, the burp will pop up and that's what I'm after.
+So it's much more about this position then this.